 2. Dealing with the Recession (Men’s Designer Clothing Store)

 We started our men’s designer clothing store Evolve Male in 2008, opening the store front doors in the summer of 2008.
-This was a self invested, under-funded, niche that we knew would be difficult.
-What we didn’t expect was an immediate change in sales starting in September, during the financial crisis; just months after starting.
+This was a self-invested, underfunded niche that we knew would be difficult.
+What we didn’t expect was an immediate change in sales starting in September, during the financial crisis, just months after starting.
 We immediately started making numerous changes such as developing our own website, cutting bills, etc. hoping to balance the cash flow.
-As with many others, we watched the recession, wondering how it will affect our business in the long run and when it will “end”.
+Like many others, we watched the recession, wondering how it will affect our business in the long run and when it will “end”.
 The store has been generally flat since the fall of 2008, and I have returned to work so my wife and I both have jobs and personal income.

 As we enter 2011, we are committed to making more changes to our business.
 This includes continuing with men’s clothing and an online store, then adding women’s clothing to the store front this Spring.
 We feel this will be a big boost for sales, and will allow our men’s side to grow as well.
 In addition, we will be starting our own men’s clothing line which was always part of the plan, but put on hold due to the cost of having the store front.